Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:32 Like I said, you get $100 credit for new users.

-09:35 If you go to Python bytes, dot FM slash Digital Ocean and check them out, all of our stuff is running on it, at least all the you know, Python bytes and my things are running on it, which has been super flawless, like super happy customer and going to continue to be And if you want to be as well get a credit check them out Python by set of them slash digital ocean so we've talked about Python and we've talked about legacy Python and I believe that that original terminology of legacy Python was from Matias Poussinier who from the Jupiter project actually had him back on episode 44 of talk Python and He's part of this project called Python three statement org.
+09:35 If you go to Python bytes, dot FM slash Digital Ocean and check them out, all of our stuff is running on it, at least all the you know, Python bytes and my things are running on it, which has been super flawless, like super happy customer and going to continue to be And if you want to be as well get a credit check them out Python by set of them slash digital ocean so we've talked about Python and we've talked about legacy Python and I believe that that original terminology of legacy Python was from Matias Poussinier who from the Jupyter project actually had him back on episode 44 of talk Python and He's part of this project called Python three statement org.
 So this was sent over by Bruno Allah.
 Thank you that for that Bruno and And the idea is to have these projects make a public statement of dropping support for legacy Python sooner.

 10:27 Yeah, and we've seen that for some projects already, right?